Return to Index

 Lastly, if you feel your cravings have gotten out of hand, consider keeping a food diary.
 Share this information with your doctor to discuss changes that you may want to make to your diet to improve your overall health.

-Coping with food cravings.
+Emotional eating: How to cope.
 University of Rochester Medical Center website.
-Available at: http://www.urmc.rochester.edu/encyclopedia/content.aspx?ContentTypeID=1&ContentID=2575.
-Accessed December 24, 2013.
+Available at: https://www.urmc.rochester.edu/encyclopedia/content.aspx?ContentTypeID=1&ContentID=4517.
+Accessed October 15, 2015.

 - Reviewer: Michael Woods, MD